Just so you know:

 Our son was born whilst we lived there, but I didn’t take to remaining in Bracknell as a ‘mum’ and we moved to Yateley (back in Hampshire) soon after: the result of a Sunday afternoon spent eating KFC in front of a cricket match before attending the evening service at St. Peter’s.

 In the years since then, St. Peter’s has given me various challenges; leading All Age Services, helping organise a Millennium Festival, Ladies Suppers and meeting the people that eventually led me to be a member of Mothers’ Union.
 An interregnum (an Anglican “pause” between vicars) and requests to speak at a ‘Women’s World Day of Prayer’ service, and a chapel at Winchester Prison, were part of my first hesitant steps into preaching.
-Feeling out of my depth I sought help from the Diocesan Vocations Adviser, and I rather ‘fell’ into ministry as a Reader!
+Feeling out of my depth I sought help from the Diocesan Vocations Adviser, and I rather ‘fell’ into training and ministry as a Reader!